 This bowl is expensive, and if you’re using it for a larger breed of dog, you might find that it doesn’t hold enough food for them to have a full meal.

-9. Dexas Popware for Pets Double Elevated Pet Bowls
+9. Dexas Popware Double Elevated Dog Bowls – Best Bowl for Puppies

 Elevated bowls are a great idea for larger breeds so they don’t have to strain to reach their bowls on the floor.
 These bowls can be used at home or when traveling, as the stand collapses flat for easy storage.
 The bowls are removable from the stand and can be washed in the dishwasher.

 While elevated feeders are best suited to large breeds, these bowls only hold 2.5 cups, which probably won’t be large enough for a full meal.
 Smaller dogs will still appreciate the elevated feeding position, though.
-This is made from silicone and plastic, so a larger dog or an excitable small dog can tip this over quite easily.
+This also makes it the best bowl for puppies & small dogs.
+It is made from silicone and plastic, so a larger dog or an excitable small dog can tip this over quite easily.

 If you’re looking for a budget dog bowl for a short trip or temporary use, then the Petmate Ultra Pet Dish is what you need.
 This is extremely good value for money and is a no-frills basic bowl made from BPA-free plastic and can be popped in the dishwasher when it needs a clean.